 After the capital was shifted to Rangpur, four floors were added to Talatal Ghar, above the ground level.
 The four top floors are called Kareng Ghar.

 The whole structure, i.e Talatal Ghar and Kareng Ghar, is known as Rangpur Palace.
-The palace is surrounded by a fort built of bricks.
+The palace is surrounded by a fort, made with bricks.
 There is an also an earthen fort with dikes, which was filled with water during those days.
 There is also an ammunition and gunpowder store near the palace.

 After King Swargadeo Rudra Singha’s death (reigned from 1696–1714), the Rangpur Palace saw many architectural alterations.